CCCP - Fedeli alla linea: 1984–1985: First EPs

 In 1984 the band released Ortodossia, their first EP on the independent label Attack Punk Records.
-In the same year theOrtodossia II EP was released, which included the same three songs already included in their first EP ("Live in Pankow", "Spara Jurij", and "Punk Islam") plus an additional fourth track ("Mi ami?").
+In the same year the Ortodossia II EP was released, which included the same three songs already included in their first EP ("Live in Pankow", "Spara Jurij", and "Punk Islam") plus an additional fourth track ("Mi ami?").
 1985 saw the release of their third EP, Compagni, Cittadini, Fratelli, Partigiani.

 The three EPs were produced and recorded by the band with very little money and few musical instruments in a single room set as a recording studio, near to a city tram line constantly disturbing the recording.

 1986: Debut album

 Their first studio album, 1964/1985 Affinità-Divergenze fra il Compagno Togliatti e Noi - Del Conseguimento della Maggiore Età, was recorded during 1985 and published by Attack Punk Records in 1986.
 It reduced the visceral impact of hardcore while focusing on the eerie contrast between a harsh but spare instrumental background and Ferretti's delirious cut-up lyrics and Brecht-ian delivery.
 An eclectic stylistic range (from existential psychodrama to dance groove, from erotic cabaret to folk ballad) helped craft an oppressive atmosphere of angst and boredom, particularly in the centerpiece, "Emilia Paranoica".

 This album is considered by many music critics one of the masterpieces of contemporary Italian music, and a milestone for the whole European punk movement.
 The album's sales induced Virgin Dischi, the Italian branch of Virgin to sign the band.
-Some of the band's fans saw this move as betrayal and nicknamed the band "CCCP fedeli alla lira" with lira (the old Italian currency before the introduction of Euro) instead of linea ('line' in the sense of 'party line', in line with the soviet theme).
+Some of the band's fans saw this move as betrayal and nicknamed the band "CCCP - Fedeli alla lira" with lira (the old Italian currency before the introduction of Euro) instead of linea ('line' in the sense of 'party line', in line with the soviet theme).

 1987–1988: Signed for Virgin

-In 1987 the band recorded and released their first single Oh!
-Battagliero and their second album, Socialismo e Barbarie, which was made with a relatively big budget if compared with the first one.
+In 1987 the band recorded and released their first single "Oh!
+Battagliero" and their second album, Socialismo e Barbarie, which was made with a relatively big budget if compared with the first one.
 It is a less cohesive work, that ran the gamut from Middle Eastern music to a rock version of the Soviet anthem, from Catholic hymns to feedback workouts.

 In 1988 Virgin re-released Socialismo e Barbarie on CD, and their first EPs on the compilation Compagni, cittadini, fratelli, partigiani / Ortodossia II.

-In the same year, CCCP released the single Tomorrow (Voulez vous un rendez vous), a cover version of a song by the singer and painter Amanda Lear; Amanda Lear sang on both the two tracks of the single.
+In the same year, CCCP released the single "Tomorrow (Voulez vous un rendez vous)", a cover version of a song by the singer and painter Amanda Lear; Amanda Lear sang on both the two tracks of the single.

 1989: Third album

-The third album, Canzoni, Preghiere, Danze del II Millennio - Sezione Europa (1989), signs their musical change to electropop.
-Keyboard, instead of guitar, became the most important instrument.
-Their sound is now influenced by Middle Eastern music and is softer than in the previous records.
-It replaces the original sociopolitical emphasis with mystical overtones, and their industrial hardcore with a far less revolutionary synthpop.
+The third album, Canzoni, Preghiere, Danze del II Millennio - Sezione Europa (1989), marked their musical evolution into electropop.
+Keyboard, instead of guitar, became the band's leading instrument.
+The album was more influenced by Middle Eastern music and was softer than in previous records.
+It substituted the original sociopolitical emphasis with mystical overtones, and their industrial hardcore with far less revolutionary synthpop.